Xoloth/Dell-G3-3500-Opencore-Hackintosh/README.md

-# Dell G3 3500 Opencore Hackintosh
+# Dell G3 3500 Opencore Hackintosh [EOL]

+Important: I no longer have this device so this project is EOL.
+Don't expect any updates.
+Sorry.

 Note: There's no SMBIOS info.
 You need to generate your own serial and change it from config.plist.
 Set GenSMBIOS for MacBookPro16,3